tchen01/tchen01.github.io/research/krylov/communication_hiding_variants.md

 ## Overlapping inner products

-We would like to be able to reduce the number of points in the algorithm a global communication is required.
+Suppose that we would like to be able to reduce the number of points in the algorithm a global communication is required (i.e. be able to compute all inner products simultaneously).
-However, in the current form, we need to wait for each of the previous computations before we are able to do a matrix vector product or an inner product.
+In the standard presentation of the conjugate gradient algorithm, we need to wait for each of the previous computations before we are able to do a matrix vector product or an inner product.
 This means there are two global communications per iteration and that none of the heavy computations can be overlapped.

 Using our recurrences we can write,